pstkweb/dotfiles/README.md

 # Dotfiles

-These are my dotfiles, used to configure a fresh Arch distribution.
+These are my dotfiles, used to configure a fresh Arch distribution with KDE.

 ## Installation
 Simply run : `make`